 Whenever transported or not in a hanging position, a pastel painting should always be face up to make sure any loose particles do not fall onto the glass, or better still, kept upright.
 When stacking glazed paintings, put them face to face so that no protruding screws or hangers can damage the front of the painting or frame.
 Always use both hands on either side of the frame to carry paintings.

-I have just finished this portrait of my son in pastel.
+I have recently finished this portrait of my son in pastel.
 It is currently being framed by my framer.
 I will go for the ‘oil painting style’ with an invisible spacer to keep the glass off the art work.

 Let me know if you have any questions.